Jump to: How to list on Zillow | Risks to be aware of | Advice from FSBO sellers | Alternatives | Zillow FSBO reviews | FAQ

 Zillow doesn’t give you MLS access

-Listing your home FSBO on Zillow has some major drawbacks.
-Perhaps the biggest one is that your listing won’t automatically appear on the MLS, which means buyers and their agents will have a harder time finding it.
-Keep in mind that 86% of sellers list their homes on the MLS.
+Perhaps the biggest drawback to selling without a realtor on Zillow is that your listing won’t automatically appear on the MLS, which means buyers and their agents will have a harder time finding it.

 If you’re selling FSBO and don’t have a buyer yet, consider using a flat fee MLS listing service.
-These services charge a fixed fee to have a broker list your home on the MLS, increasing your listing’s visibility to potential buyers.
+These services charge a fixed fee (usually a few hundred dollars) to have a broker list your home on the MLS, increasing your listing’s visibility to potential buyers.
+However, apart from the agent providing MLS access, you handle the sale on your own.

-When buyers search for homes on the site, the map’s default view only shows properties represented by real estate agents.
-To see FSBO properties, buyers must select the “By owner & other” filter.
+When buyers search for homes on Zillow, the map’s default view only shows properties represented by listing agents.
+To see FSBO properties, buyers must select the “By owner & other” filter buried in the “More” menu.
 The button is easy to overlook, and many buyers don’t know it exists.

-This reduced visibility can cause your FSBO listing to get less interest from buyers.
-That means your home may spend more time on the market, which could make it harder to get top dollar.
+This reduced visibility can cause your FSBO listing to get less buyer interest.
+That means your home may spend more time on the market, which could make it harder to get your desired asking price.

 Zillow nudges buyers into using agents